 The Core Outer Unit

 The outer core unit is responsible for movement.
-What is the outer core unit composed of?
-Primer movers – the muscles that move your trunk – in addition to the obliques, the rectus abdominis, the shoulder girdle, back, legs and the rest of your body.
+We call these muscles prime movers.
+Primer movers are the muscles that move the trunk such as the rectus abdominis, external obliques, the shoulder girdle, back, legs and the rest of your body.

-The outer core is an integration of ALL these systems.
+The core is an integration of ALL these muscles.
 Crazy… right?
 Who knew that the core was much more than just a 6 pack of abs?

-Here’s a super simple test: stand nice and tall.
-Lift one leg up (bent at the knees), and then back down, then left the other leg up.
+Here’s a super simple test: Stand nice and tall facing a mirror.
+Lift one leg up (you can bend at the knee).
+Put your leg back down.
+Then lift the other leg up.
 Do you notice that you were shifting a lot to one side whenever you lifted your leg?
 And do you notice you were holding your breath during the lift?

-If you also feel unstable walking, bending over, and also feeling a lack of confidence overall when exercising…you’re lacking the inner core foundation and it’s important to work on that as a long-term solution to healing from chronic lower back pain.
+If you also feel unstable walking, bending over, and also feeling a lack of confidence overall when exercising…you’re lacking the support that’s provided by that ‘foundation’ and it’s important to focus on this as a long-term solution to healing from chronic lower back pain.

 You can get started with the deep core training that I created specifically to help you build your inner core foundation.
 The Back Pain Bootcamp, however, contains everything you need (from posture assessment to strengthen your stabilizing muscles).
 Here’s where to read more about the Back Pain Bootcamp.

 How to Get Quick Relief From Chronic Lower Back Pain

 I’m not gonna sit here and tell you to simply take this vitamin, wear this belt, or do this stretch and all your back problems will disappear.
 It just doesn’t work that way.

 Fixing postural or muscular imbalances require daily effort (not necessarily a lot of hard work, but daily mindful effort).
 People love shortcuts but I’m not gonna lie to you here.
 I tried all the shortcuts that promised me wonderful results, and nothing worked.